-- Remove baseboard, quarter-round moldings, wall base, appliances and furniture from room.
+- Remove trim molding, appliances and furniture from room.
 For best results, door trim should be under-cut to allow flooring to move freely without being pinched.
-After preparation work, sweep and vacuum the entire work area to remove all dust and debris. - With a floating floor you must always ensure you leave 1/2" / 10 mm gap between walls and fixtures such as pillars, stairs, etc. These gaps will be covered with trim moldings after the floor is installed. - Whenever possible, plan the layout so that the joints in the tiles do not fall on top of joints or seams in the existing substrate.
+After preparation work, sweep and vacuum the entire work area to remove all dust and debris. - With a floating floor you must always ensure you leave a 1/4" / 6 mm gap between walls and fixtures such as pillars, stairs, etc. These gaps will be covered with trim moldings after the floor is installed. - Whenever possible, plan the layout so that the joints in the planks do not fall on top of joints or seams in the existing substrate.
+The end joints of the planks should be staggered a minimum of 8" / 20 cm apart.
 Do not install over expansion joints.
 Avoid installing pieces shorter than 12" / 30 cm at beginning or end of rows. - Do not install your kitchen cabinets directly over your floor.
-The floor's quality can only be guaranteed as long as the floor is allowed move freely.
+The floor's quality can only be guaranteed as long as the floor is allowed move freely. - Decide the installation direction.
+It is recommended to install the boards perpendicular to the window following the direction of the main source of light. - Measure the area to be installed: The board width of the last row shall not be less than 2" / 50 mm.
+If so, adjust the width of the first row to be installed.
+In narrow hallways, it is recommended to install the floor parallel to the length of the hall.